yuichi-takeuchi/tSort/README.md

 7. Move on the next sweep (wave) by clicking "Next Sw" button on the panel of the main graph.
 8. Repeat 5 to 7 over your all waves on the list.
 9. Extract waveforms of all events by clicking "Extract" button of the event graph.
-10. Do principle component analysis and get the first three figures for each spike by clicking "PCA" button on the Cluster tab of the main control panel.
+10. Do principal component analysis and get the first three figures for each spike by clicking "PCA" button on the Cluster tab of the main control panel.
 11. Do clustering by clicking "FPC" button in Minimum group on the Cluster tab.
 12. Calculate indexed interevent intervals and pattern index by clicking "IndexedIEI" and "PatternIndex" buttons on the master table.
 13. Sort each unit whether burst or non-burst by clicking "BurstIndex" button on the panel of the main graph.

-#### Analsysis of spontaneous firing
+#### Analysis of spontaneous firing
 0. Set the analysis mode as Spontaneous by "Analysis Mode" pull-down menu on the Hist tab of the main control panel.
 1. Make the slave table ready for the analysis by clicking "STablePrep" button on the Hist tab.
 2. Specify source wave for analysis.